spm/spm-docs/docs/tutorials/daiss/daiss_beamforming.md

 ## Exporting results

-We can now export the power image as a NIFTI file so it can be shared with other software, or entered into a second-level group analysis in SPM with other subjects.
+We can now export the power image as a NIfTI file so it can be shared with other software, or entered into a second-level group analysis in SPM with other subjects.

 === "GUI"